innovativenachi/black-bootstrap/README.md

 -----
 It has the similar procedure of installation as in any YII theme.

+1. Move the theme folder to the creted application destination <code>app/themes/<!--our theme--></code>

-Go to <code>protected/config/main.php</code> in your YII application add the following lines inside the array
+2. Go to <code>protected/config/main.php</code> in your YII application add the following lines inside the array

 <pre>
 return array(